idiap/importance-sampling/docs/examples.md

 # Examples

-We have included some *Keras* examples in the [repository][github_is], modified to use importance sampling.
-In this page we will compare the performance of the networks in those examples.
-In all the example we change just the batch creation method compared to the original Keras examples.

-We notice that in all the examples, importance sampling improves the performance in terms of loss minimization and accuracy but that does not always translate into faster training.
-For "real" datasets experimentation with smoothing parameters is to be expected (see [Training](training.md)).

-The examples are run on the CPU and the reported time per epoch is to be taken with a grain of salt.
+In the [repository][github_is], we have included examples that use importance sampling to train neural networks.
+They are all python scripts that can be run without arguments but also accept command line arguments which can be seen by passing `-h` or `--help`.

 ## MNIST MLP

-In this example we train a multi layer perceptron to classify MNIST digits.
-The Keras example runs in **4s** per epoch and **10s** per epoch with importance sampling.
-With importance sampling we achieve in just **3 epochs** better training and validation loss and accuracy than it in 20 epochs with uniform sampling.
+In this example we train a fully connected network to classify MNIST digits on the CPU.
+The example uses the `ImportanceTraining` class with a presampling factor of 5.
+If the example is run with the `--uniform` argument it uses plain Keras to train.

+Although we chose to show the difference in terms of epochs for this example we can see that importance sampling achieves better training loss and classification accuracy even with respect to wall clock time.

 <div class="fig col-2">
 <img src="../img/mnist_mlp_train_loss.png" alt="Training Loss">